Santilla Chingaipe: Books

-Her book, Black Convicts: How slavery shaped colonised Australia is due for release some time in the near future.
-According to the Simon & Schuster website, quoting Scribner Australia's publisher Ben Ball, "Santilla peels off another layer of the whitewashing of our history".
+Her non-fiction book Black Convicts was published by Scribner Australia in 2024.
+According to the Simon & Schuster website, quoting Scribner Australia's publisher Ben Ball: "Santilla peels off another layer of the whitewashing of our history."
+In 2025 it was shortlisted for the Stella Prize and for the University of Queensland Nonfiction Book Award at the Queensland Literary Awards.